How to Make a Radar Chart in Excel (2 Easy Methods)

 What Is a Radar Chart?

-A Radar chart, also known as a “Spider chart” or “Polar chart” helps to compare the data of 3 or more than 3 variables correlative to a lead point.
-It is very much effective at the time of a direct comparison of the variables and is great for visualizing data.
-It also points out and shows the strength and weaknesses of the values.
+A Radar chart, also known as a “Spider chart” or “Polar chart” helps to compare the data of 3 or more 3 variables correlative to a lead point.
+It is very effective at the time of a direct comparison of the variables and is great for visualizing data.
+It also points out and shows the strengths and weaknesses of the values.
 In Excel, you will get 3 varieties of Radar charts, these are a normal Radar, a Radar with Markers, and a Filled Radar chart.

 The following table has Month, Shop 1, Shop 2, and Profit columns.
 Using this table, we will make Radar chart in Excel.
 To do so, we will go through 2 easy methods.
 Here, we used Excel 365.
 You can use any available Excel version.